When was HANT formed?

 The root causes of the issues are the extreme secrecy of the nuclear industry which it tries to justify by reference to “security” but in HANT’s view is more related to the inextricable link between civil and nuclear power i.e. that the materials needed for nuclear warheads are produced by the nuclear industry which leads to increased secrecy

-Another route cause is the nuclear industry’s attempts to save money by consolidating nuclear waste in one national site at Sellafield which has been described as “the most toxic site in Europe”
+Another root cause is the nuclear industry’s attempts to save money by consolidating nuclear waste in one national site at Sellafield which has been described as “the most toxic nuclear site in Europe”.

 We believe this to be an abuse of power by the Government and its agencies and HANT aims to correct this injustice towards its taxpaying citizens